 Emergency Turn

 Learning how to emergency turn is a vital skill for all dogs and can be especially helpful for reactive dogs.
-This skill can be used to avoid an approaching dog or any other time you need to quickly move your dog out of any situation.
-The goal of this cue is to teach your dog to focus on you as you make a 180-degree turn to quickly begin moving in the opposite direction together, similar to the “About Turn” and “About U-Turn” skills utilized in AKC Rally Obedience.
-In this scenario we want your dogs close to us and when we cue them to do so to quickly turn 180-degrees to move in the opposite direction from the oncoming dog.
-Here’s how it works:
+This skill can be used to avoid an approaching dog or any time you need to quickly remove your dog from a situation.
+The goal of this cue is to teach your dog to focus on you as you make a 180-degree turn to quickly begin moving in the opposite direction together, similar to the “About Turn” and “About U-Turn” skills utilized in AKC Rally.

-Step 3: After a few repetitions you can introduce a verbal cue of your choice like “about” or “retreat” as you are turning.
+Step 3: After a few repetitions, you can introduce a verbal cue of your choice like “about” or “retreat” as you are turning.
 Be sure to keep your tone happy and excited, so your dog learns this direction change is positive.

 Get Behind

-Getting your dog out of the way of someone else’s dog by crossing the street or with an emergency turn is always preferable, but in some instances, there might not be an easy way to escape.
 In this situation, it can be useful to have your dog get and stay behind you for safety.
 This can help dogs to develop trust in you as their owner to “solve” the problem of an uncomfortable encounter.
 Here’s how to go about doing so.

 Step 1: If your dog already knows how to target your hand with their nose, you can use that cue.
 Otherwise, you can use a treat to get your dog’s attention and lure them behind you.

-Step 2: Once you have your dog behind you treat and praise your dog in that position.
+Step 2: Once you have your dog behind you, treat and praise your dog in that position.

 Step 4: If your dog has a solid “stay” cue, you can use it while your dog is behind you.
 You can also teach your dog to stay behind you longer by continuing to praise and treat your dog in the position.
 This will help your dog make the association that this is where you want them to be.
+Once your dog is safely behind you, you can try to address the incoming dog.
+You can use a loud voice to say “no” and encourage the approaching dog to leave.

 Scatter Treats

 If you have a dog who is easily distracted, reactive, or nervous about the sight or presence of other dogs, one way to help create space and reduce your dog’s interest in that approaching dog is to scatter treats.
 This isn’t just about distracting your dog.
-Sniffing and foraging can be a stress reliever for dogs which can lead them to be less worried at the sight of another dog.
-This cue has the added benefit of clearly making you and your dog “look busy,” which can encourage other owners to steer clear with their dogs instead of trying to greet them.
+Sniffing and foraging can relieve dogs’ stress and help them be less worried at the sight of another dog.

 Step 2: In an excited, upbeat voice introduce the verbal cue of your choice like “search,” “jackpot,” or “party.”